LopyMine/Mossy/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: feature_request
+name: Feature Request
 about: Suggest an idea for this project
-title: "[Feature]:"
+title: "[Feature]: "
-labels: ''
+labels: enhancement
 assignees: ''

 ---